Mouniraki/CIL_RoadSegmentation/README.md

 ## Requirements

-* **Inference and training :** We performed the training and inference with a GPU of 8GB of memory.
+* **Inference and training were performed with a GPU of 8GB of memory.
 In case mmore memory is availible, you may consider increasing the batch_size to increase performance.

 ## Getting Started
 1. Download the checkpoints and the dataset on polybox